Oat milk lysine-arginine content for herpes management

 Lysine Considerations

-Lysine, a important amino acid, is required by the body to synthesize proteins and bolster the immune system.
+Lysine, a essential amino acid, is required by the body to synthesize proteins and bolster the immune system.

 Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

 Lysine operates by stunting the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in many high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk and cheese, fish, meat, and poultry.

 Oat milk is not a good source of lysine, as it only provides 44 mg of lysine per 100 g of food.
 Lysine is an essential amino acid that is important for protein synthesis, collagen formation, and calcium absorption.
 Lysine deficiency may cause fatigue, anemia, hair loss, and impaired immunity.